Things to Do Before the Trimming.

 If your dog has a lot of fur going around, bring a clipping scissor.
 You need to trim back those hairs from the toe area.
 It’s important to have no eruption for visibility and getting closer access to claws.

 No matter how good quality the nail clippers are, it’s zero beneficial without proper amount of sharpness.
 It’s important to use a pretty sharp clipper or at least sharpen before using it.
 You need to clip the nails by one go.
 A dull clipper will need more time and it might also demand more pressure while cutting.
 This is risking to cause pain.

 To sharpen the clippers, start by getting its lever out.
 You need to press both parts of the clipper together.
 Use a plier or similar type of tool to press both parts evenly.
 Get the pinout next.

 You need to separate the blades afterward.
 Use a sharpening tool to gently bring the sharpness back into these blades.
 Once blades are sharp enough, you need to reassemble everything back to its original place.
 Just go with the opposite order of what you did to take those blades out.

 # Make Your Dog Sit or Lay in a Steady Position.

 There’s a good chance that your dog will get scared and irritated during the trimming session.
 As a result, they may start moving roughly.
 And that is an open invitation to cuts and hurts later on.
 So, it’s very important to maintain your dog at a still sitting or laid position.

 You need to constantly pamper small dogs to keep them calm and stable during this process.
 For relatively larger dogs, one of your family members needs to help.
-Some dogs are well trained of sitting still when owners command to do so.
+Some dogs are well trained in sitting still when owners command them to do so.

 A metal guard will help you to measure the right depth of cutting nails.
 Once you witness a tiny dark circle, it means there’s no need to cut any further.